robertwayne/bufferfish/rust/bufferfish-core/README.md

 ## Contributing

-Bufferfish is open to contributions, however it should be noted that the library was created for my own game projects, and I am not interested in making it widely general-purpose.
+`bufferfish` is open to contributions, however it should be noted that the library was created for my own game projects, and I am not interested in making it widely general-purpose.
 If you still have a feature request or bug fix that you think would be useful to others, feel free to open an issue or PR.

 ## License

-Bufferfish source code is dual-licensed under either
+`bufferfish` source code is dual-licensed under either

 - **[MIT License](LICENSE-MIT)**
 - **[Apache License, Version 2.0](LICENSE-APACHE)**